cevahir72/Django-Heroku-QuizApp/README.md

 # Django-Heroku-ToDoApp
-I have deployed mt to-do app project with Heroku!
+I have deployed my to-do app project with Heroku!